 This acclaimed and popular book is the definitive and most comprehensive work available, the ‘Bible of Scottish Castles’ and a ‘a proud and worthy successor to MacGibbon and Ross’.

-The Best Castles section with Top 20 has been added with a selection of the best, most interesting or scenic of castles, towers, historic houses, mansions and other places, and some new sites.
+The Best Castles section with Top 20 has been added with a selection of the best, along with Outlander sites and traffic top 20s, most interesting or scenic of castles, towers, historic houses, mansions and other places, and some new sites.
 The text is mostly the same as in the book, but a far more extensive range of illustrations and photos has been added.
 This is still under construction and there will be a comprehensive index of places eventually added.
 A developing feature is the map, which is still being compiled.

 Not only covering all the castles, towers and fortified houses of Scotland, also included are hundreds of mansions, historic houses, stately homes, and many other properties and lands.